upei-aqua/DTU-DADS-Aqua/user_manual.md

 # Shiny app

-A graphical user interface (GUI) was created using the R package "shiny" to allow modelers to easily and interactively define parameter values.
-The GUI can be launched from the user's own R session by running the **control-sim-app.R** file.
-We provide a viable example-scenario by default, which the user may directly run or modify as desired from the `Simulation control` tab; here, a limited number of parameters can be accessed and manipulated.
+A graphical user interface (GUI) was created using the R package "shiny" to allow modelers to easily and interactively define parameter values, thus creating different simulated scenarios.
+The GUI can be launched from the user's own R session by running the **control-sim-app.R** file; this will load the additional packages required to use the GUI and the framework simulation functions.
+Launching and running the GUI requires that the following packages are installed: "shiny", "shinythemes", "tidyverse", "markdown".
+We provide a viable example-scenario by default, which the GUI user may directly run or modify as desired from the `Example` tab; here, a limited number of parameters can be accessed and manipulated.

 # Appendix I: Input dataset files